recursionlab/recursionlab.github.io/about.md

 ## About

-Recursion Lab is a personal research and writing project exploring recursion, cognition, and systems thinking.
-I collect short essays, notes, and prototypes as I work through ideas — sometimes exploratory, sometimes polished.

-This site is powered by Jekyll with the SparrowX theme.
-Use the `Blog` link to browse posts, and the `Projects` link to surface ongoing experiments.

-If you'd like to get in touch, add contact details here or replace this page with your own contact information.
+Recursion Lab studies the interplay of recursion, cognition, and systems.
+We publish public notes and working prototypes that test ideas about feedback, self‑reference, and emergent behavior.

+We believe recursion is a core mechanism — in learning, in feedback, and in self‑reference.
+Through notes, experiments, and open-source prototypes we explore:

+- How recursive architectures enable emergent cognition
+- How biological, computational, and social systems stabilize via feedback loops
+- What happens when recursion is applied to meaning, memory, and identity

+This site is a research‑and‑prototype space.
+Browse the Blog for ongoing notes, and Projects for experiments you can try.
+Replace this paragraph with your contact or newsletter link when ready.
 ---
 title: About
 layout: page